-IMPORTANT: No Dog License Tag issued by the Franklin County Auditor shall be effective unless a current valid Rabies Tag Number is included and the dog has a current valid Rabies immunization.
-(Applies to all dogs four months old or older)
+IMPORTANT: No dog license tag issued by the Franklin County Auditor's Office shall be effective unless a current valid rabies tag number is included and the dog has a current valid rabies immunization.
+This applies to all dogs four months old or older.

 Does my dog need a license?

 Yes.
-All dogs over three months of age must be licensed.
+All dogs older than three months of age must be licensed.

 Does my dog need to be vaccinated for rabies?